 I was eight years old when Jeff Hawke began in the Daily Express.
 When it had been going for about three weeks, I said to my mother, "This is so good, I'm going to collect it".
 As mothers do, she replied, "Oh no you're not... you're not piling up dirty newsprint... you'll never look at them..." but I collected all but 100 episodes during its run and now have a complete collection.
 The Jeff Hawke Club is now reproducing the complete canon of Hawke and McLane in Jeff Hawke's Cosmos and I’m writing notes on the stories as they appear, a real labour of love now nearing its end.
 As of August 2018, the editor William Rudling has produced 10 volumes of 3 issues each, plus a Supplement, and there have been four books: “The Martian Quartet”, 2004, revised 2009, 3rd edition now available; “The Lunar 10”, 2007, “Earthspace”, 2016, and “Jeff Hawke Junior”, 2017.
 The full canon will be completed with a fifth book, “Jeff Hawke: The Epilogue”, now in production.

 In JHC Vol. 2 No.1, Sydney was kind enough to refer to my 'Hawke's Notes' disquisition on antigravity as 'learned'.
-When I showed it to Gregory Beekman, the current President of ASTRA, the Association in Scotland to Research into Astronautics, he remarked that I was just the one for the job because of my wide range of interests.
-But of course that's just the point: I can hold forth about the aircraft types, the rocket propulsion and guidance, the alternative propulsion systems, the alien biology, the folklore, archaeology, mythology and the possibility of past Contact, the literary references, the visual allusions, the science fictional references, even the philosophical references and themes, of a comic strip that started when I was eight years old, because I grew up with Jeff Hawke and that was how I became interested in all these things in the first place.
+When I showed it to Gregory Beekman, then President of ASTRA, the Association in Scotland to Research into Astronautics, he remarked that I was just the person for the job because of my wide range of interests.
+But that's just the point: I can hold forth about the aircraft types, the rocket propulsion and guidance, the alternative propulsion systems, the alien biology, the folklore, archaeology, mythology and the possibility of past Contact, the literary references, the visual allusions, the science fictional references, even the philosophical references and themes, of a comic strip that started when I was eight years old, because I grew up with Jeff Hawke and that was how I became interested in all these things in the first place.